paulsengroup/hictk/docs/cli_reference.rst

     -h,--help                   Print this help message and exit -o,--output-file TEXT REQUIRED
                                 Output Cooler or .hic file (Cooler URI syntax supported).
+    --output-fmt TEXT:{cool,hic} [auto]
+                                Output format (by default this is inferred from the output file extension).
+                                Should be one of:
+                                - cool
+                                - hic
     --resolution UINT:NONNEGATIVE
-                                HiC matrix resolution (ignored when input files are in .cool format).
+                                Hi-C matrix resolution (ignored when input files are in .cool format).
     -f,--force                  Force overwrite output file.
     --chunk-size UINT [10000000]
                                 Number of pixels to store in memory before writing to disk.